 Rare Pair of Gilt and Patinated Bronze Egyptian Style Four-Light Candelabra with Matte and Burnished Finishing

-Attributed to Louis-Auguste Hervieu
+Attributed to the bronzier Louis-Auguste Hervieu

 Paris, Empire period, circa 1805-1810

 These finely chased candelabra, made of gilt and patinated bronze with matte and burnished finishing, feature baluster stems that are engraved with hieroglyphics, supported on the backs of three chimeras.
 The stems terminate in chapters with molded knops and bands of spiral fluting, which are surmounted by three owls with outstretched wings.
 The light arms, which issue from an entablature that is adorned with gadrooning and scrolling consoles, form three promontories to which are attached the three curved light arms, which are decorated with rosettes and acanthus leaves, and terminate in dragons’ heads that support the flame-shaped nozzles.
 The central baluster, which forms the fourth arm, is adorned with applied motifs of female figures holding wreaths.
 It terminates in a stylized cloud of smoke.
 The shaped and molded triangular plinths feature alternating friezes of flowers and palmettes; supporting them are bases that are engraved with hieroglyphs.